10-Q 1 rock-20240930.htm 10-Q rock-20240930

 The Company evaluated all recent Accounting Standard Updates, including those that are currently effective in or after 2024, and determined that the adoption of these pronouncements would not have a material effect on the financial position, results of operations or cash flows of the Company.
 There have been no material changes from the recent accounting pronouncements previously disclosed in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2023.

-The following table provides a roll-forward of the allowance for credit losses, for the six month period ended June 30, 2024, that is deducted from the amortized cost basis of accounts receivable to present the net amount expected to be collected (in thousands):
+The following table provides a roll-forward of the allowance for credit losses, for the nine month period ended September 30, 2024, that is deducted from the amortized cost basis of trade receivables to present the net amount expected to be collected (in thousands):

-Accounts written off against allowance and other adjustments(56)
+Accounts written off against allowance and other adjustments(626)

 (3) REVENUE

-Sales includes revenue from contracts with customers for roof and foundation ventilation products; centralized mail systems; rain dispersion products; trims and flashings and other accessories; retractable awnings; gutter guards; designing, engineering, manufacturing and installation of solar racking systems; electrical balance of systems; designing, engineering, manufacturing and installation of greenhouses; structural bearings; expansion joints; pavement sealant; elastomeric concrete; and bridge cable protection systems.
+Sales includes revenue from contracts with customers for roof and foundation ventilation products, centralized mail systems, rain dispersion products, trims and flashings and other accessories, retractable awnings and gutter guards; designing, engineering, manufacturing and installation of solar racking systems and electrical balance of systems; designing, engineering, manufacturing and installation of greenhouses; structural bearings, expansion joints, pavement sealant, elastomeric concrete and bridge cable protection systems.

 9